-In dealing with such obstruction theories, we try to generalize the "diagram cohomoloogy obstruction theory" developed by Dula and Schultz [DS] to more general group actions.
+In this note, we will generalize the "diagram cohomology obstruction theory" developed by Dula and Schultz [DS] to more general group actions.
 We try to construct one such obstruction theory, and test it in some particular group actions.

-In this paper we note a remarkable phenomenon, via one particular example, that although there are nontrivial classes (as pointed out in [N 9] and [N 3]) in the equivariant homotopy groups, the obstruction class of which will vanish if we go to the "diagram obstruction" groups for calculation of the "isovariant versus equivariant" obstruction, if we assume the strong Gap Hypothesis.
-That will mean that the
+Here we note a phenomenon, via one particular example, that although there are nontrivial classes (as pointed out in [N 8] and [N 4]) in the equivariant homotopy groups, the obstruction class of which will vanish if we go to the "diagram obstruction" groups for calculation of the "isovariant versus equivariant" obstruction, if we assume the strong Gap Hypothesis.
+That will mean that the Browder's claim holds true, which states that equivariant homotopy equivalences between smooth G-manifolds are equivariantly homotopic to a G-isovariant homotopy equivalence if the strong Gap Hypothesis holds, in one particular situation for one particular group G. We hope to generalize it into more grup actions, to support the Browder's claim in more general situations, in a future work.